bbatsov/metaredux/_posts/2018-11-05-managing-multiple-jdks-on-macos.md

 (e.g. Fedora has the `alternatives` program).

 When I transitioned to macOS I really missed a proper package manager and such version management utilities.
-It felt so weird to have do download and install libraries and applications manually.
+It felt so weird to have to download and install libraries and applications manually.
 Sure, there's `homebrew`, but it's not quite like `dnf`, `apt`, `pacman`, and friends.
 It's getting better each year, though.
 However, I never installed Java through `brew` for some reason.
-Maybe I just lost my console edge or something like this, but I'd simply to go Oracle's website, download the latest image, double-click it and be done with it.
+Maybe I just lost my console edge or something like this, but I'd simply go to Oracle's website, download the latest image, double-click it and be done with it.
 Things just worked.